odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

         content: >-
           The Palitana temples are on top of Shatrunjay hill.
 The winding 3.5-km path to the top has 3,950 steps and you can do this on your own without a guide.
-There’s also a thriving local industry of people who will carry you up the steps in baskets, or even literally push you up the steps!
+There's also a thriving local industry of people who will carry you up the steps in baskets, or even literally push you up the steps!
 The reward for the climb is a superb view and the extraordinary temples themselves.